 - i.
 A mechanism should be in place to identify AEFI data that were reported to the MAH more than once. - ii.
 When similar reports are found, verifications should take place to determine if they are duplicate reports. - iii.
-Multiple copies of the same AE/AEFI reports should be nullified within the - iv.
-Pharmacovigilance system and the record of nullification should be maintained, allowing for auditing of the nullified record in the future. - v.
-Documented procedure and process should be in place describing when AE/AEFI reports may be nullified. - vi.
-Documentation related to nullified cases should be retained. - vii.
-Additional information received for previously submitted AE/AEFI reports - viii.
-Upon receipt of follow-up information, AE/AEFI reports should be reevaluated. - ix.
+Multiple copies of the same AE/AEFI reports should be nullified within the Pharmacovigilance system and the record of nullification should be maintained, allowing for auditing of the nullified record in the future. - iv.
+Documented procedure and process should be in place describing when AE/AEFI reports may be nullified. - v.
+Documentation related to nullified cases should be retained. - vi.
+Additional information received for previously submitted AE/AEFI reports upon receipt of follow-up information, AE/AEFI reports should be re- evaluated. - vii.
 Follow-up information received for previously submitted AE/AEFI reports must be sent to Licensing Authority within the prescribed timelines.
-Reference should be made to the initial report by including the MAH number specific to the report either in the follow-up report or on the fax cover sheet. - x.
-All reportable AE/AEFI that have been upgraded to serious upon receipt of follow- up information are to be sent to Licensing Authority within the prescribed timelines n) Reporting of AE/AEFI data o) Importers

-- xi.
-Rationale for changing the seriousness of an AE/AEFI report should be documented. - xii.
+Reference should be made to the initial report by including the MAH number specific to the report either in the follow-up report or on the fax cover sheet. - viii.
+All reportable AE/AEFI that have been upgraded to serious upon receipt of follow- up information are to be sent to Licensing Authority within the prescribed timelines. - ix.
+Rationale for changing the seriousness of an AE/AEFI report should be documented. - x.
 Process for seeking follow-up information and submitting it to Licensing Authority should be in place.
 All attempts to obtain follow-up information should be documented.